 Ingrown toenails are a common and painful foot problem.
 Ingrown toenails happen most commonly in the big toenails.
 Pain, swelling, redness are early symptoms of an ingrown toenail and should be treated promptly to avoid serious infection.
 Cutting your nails too far into the corners is the most common reason to develop an ingrown toenail.

-As mentioned ingrown toenails commonly start because of improper nail cutting.
-Ingrown toenails can also start if your nails are extremely curved or the skin surrounding your nail is large.
-Trauma (banging your toenail against the bedpost) is another cause of ingrown toenails.
-Shoes and socks that are too tight around the toes will aggravate ingrown toenails and should be avoided.
-Thick and fungal toenails can also make it easier to develop an ingrown toenail.
+Ingrown toenails start because of improper nail cutting, extremely curved toenails or the skin surrounding your nail is large.
+Trauma that causes toenails to thicken is another cause of ingrown toenails.
+Tight shoes and socks will aggravate ingrown toenails and should be avoided.
+Thick and fungal toenails can also make it easier to get an ingrown toenail.

 If your toe is red, swollen, painful and warm, it is likely that you are dealing with an ingrown toenail.
 Ingrown toenails are the result of bacteria entering into the skin along with the nail.
 This can lead to a bacterial infection and may require the use of a topical or oral antibiotic.
 Always seek the help of a professional when treating an ingrown toenail.
 Avoid cutting the nail further to fix the problem yourself.